Cap32/react-input-component/README.md

 ## Usages

-Just like built-in input components, but no `defaultValue` prop.
+Just like built-in input components, but no `defaultValue` or `defaultChecked` prop.

 ###### Example